SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 Requires at least: 5.3.4
 Requires PHP: 7.0
 Tested up to: 5.4.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create perfect study notes with the Cornell Notes Gutenberg Block.

 == Description ==
+**Create perfect study notes with the Cornell Notes Gutenberg Block.**

 [Cornell Notes](https://en.wikipedia.org/wiki/Cornell_Notes) provides an excellent structure for organising and summarized your notes, ideas and concepts - this logical approach is an invaluable way to help learning and retention for students of all ages.

 This plugin provides a new, dedicated Cornell Notes Gutenberg block to enable you to quickly and easily take your notes within WordPress.

 == Installation ==
 1. Upload the entire `cornell-notes` folder to the `/wp-content/plugins/` directory